omercevik/CSE-464/README.md

 Homework 01 -> Writing Report Homework Defined in hw1.pdf Using LaTeX Format.

 Homework 02 -> Binary and Grayscale Image Path Opening in Java

+Homework 03 -> Nearest Neighbor Classifier Using Histogram Equalization and LBP in Java